wonma/100-days-of-code/log.md

 **Thoughts** I love learning basics one by one in this pace.
 It's also amazing how many good things you can pick up when you review the same content you checked out yesterday.

+---
+### Day 8: October 20, Thursday

+**Today's Progress**
+  - Understanding the concept of reuse by passing different data to multiple indentical components.

+**Thoughts** I'm super duper excited to learn the state management in the upcoming lessons!!!

 <!--
 ### Day 1: June 27, Monday